Don’t Make These 10 Salary Negotiation Mistakes

 1. Settling/Not Negotiating

 Taking the easy way out and simply settle and accept whatever is on the table.
+We all have salary expectations, and settling for less than you’re worth is one of the top salary negotiation mistakes.

 Many people do this because they don’t really understand the complete salary negotiation process or simply do not feel comfortable doing so.
 But the repercussions can be huge.